History of wine: Australia, New Zealand and South Africa

 In the context of wine, Australia, New Zealand, South Africa and other countries without a wine tradition are considered New World producers.
 Wine production began in the Cape Province of what is now South Africa in the 1680s as a business for supplying ships.
 Australia's First Fleet (1788) brought cuttings of vines from South Africa, although initial plantings failed and the first successful vineyards were established in the early 19th century.
 Until quite late in the 20th century, the product of these countries was not well known outside their small export markets.
 For example, Australia exported mainly to the United Kingdom; New Zealand retained most of its wine for domestic consumption, and South Africa exported to the Kings of Europe.
 However, with the increase in mechanization and scientific advances in winemaking, these countries became known for high-quality wine.
 A notable exception to the foregoing is that the Cape Province was the largest exporter of wine to Europe in the 18th century.

 East Asia

 In East Asia, the first modern wine industry was Japanese wine, developed in 1874 after grapevines were brought back from Europe.
-The earliest wine brewing companies in Japan include Suntory and Mercian.
+The earliest wine producing companies in Japan are Mercian (established in 1877) and Suntory (established in 1909).